Francis Reynolds-Moreton, 3rd Baron Ducie: Other service

 Reynolds' next command was over HMS Jupiter, bearing 50 guns, to which he was appointed in July 1778, shortly after her keel laying and completion.
 Jupiter departed from Portsmouth on 28 August to sail for Elsinore with the Saint Petersburg convoy.
-On 20 October, cruising off Cape Finisterre, sailing with the frigate HMS Medea, commanded by Captain James Montagu, Reynolds took to chase after the French Triton, a ship of the line bearing 64 guns, commanded by the Comte de Ligondés, initially thinking that she was an East Indiaman before ascertaining her real identity.
+On 20 October, cruising off Cape Finisterre, sailing with the frigate HMS Medea, commanded by Captain James Montagu, Reynolds took to chase after the 64-gun French Navy ship of the line Triton, captained by Gaspard de Ligondès, initially thinking that she was an East Indiaman before ascertaining her real identity.
 After a five-hour afternoon chase a ferocious battle commenced in stormy weather at about 6 p.m.
 Within thirty minutes the Medea, engaging the Triton on her lee quarter while the Jupiter attacked from her windward side, was forced out of the action.
 Thereafter the difficulty of fighting in the darkness near the shore prevented Reynolds from concluding what he assumed would be a likely victory.
 During the two-hour engagement the Triton suffered casualties of thirteen men killed and thirty wounded, including her commander who had been obliged to leave the deck, while the Jupiters casualties included three men killed and eleven wounded.
 The Triton put into A Coruña to make repairs while the two British vessels made for Lisbon to attend to their own repairs.